jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/Static Patching/README.md

-# Static Patching Configuration Files
+# Static Patched Configuration Files

 - My T450 Static patch method.
 This should only be used with T450's and may not work.
 The SSDTs are universal but you may have to patch your own DSDT to use.
 You can look over mine for reference.
 Especially in the battery section.